 These analyses will yield qualitative comparisons of each group to both the Shelter Location Layer and Village Location Layer.

-Second, we will process soil moisture data from various sources to explore antecedent environmental conditions before the floods.
+Second, we processed soil moisture data from various sources to explore antecedent environmental conditions before the floods.
 Based on a disaggregation of flood types based on definitions established in the initial project, we will explore the potential to use changes in soil moisture as a predictor for change in risk for certain flood types.

-Third, we will produce a prototype framework for flash flood disaster risk management, including components of risk identification, early warning and humanitarian response.
+Third, we produced a prototype framework for flash flood disaster risk management, including components of risk identification, early warning and humanitarian response.
 This framework could be an important element in informing the development of a flood type specific early warning system in Malawi, with potential to be scaled up to other countries in the region.

 IV.
 Results & Discussion